franquelie/franquelie/README.md

 - 👋 Hi, I’m @franquelie
 - 👀 I’m interested in earning money and having fun
-- 🌱 I’m currently learning how to escape to things
+- 🌱 I’m currently learning how to escape from things
 - 💞️ I’m looking to collaborate on healthy lifestyle
 - 📫 How to reach me?
 I don't actually have choices, right?
 - 😄 Pronouns: I